Abraomukas/Abraomukas/README.md

 <br>

+- Creating the MVP for <a href="https://www.zimconnections.com/">ZIM Connections</a>

 - Improving an existing solution to manage Toastmasters Clubs - <a>easierSpeak</a>

 - Building a fullstack app to help me decide what to play next - <a>What2Play</a>